zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/audit-net.md

 ## Discard Option

-The AuditScope object has a Discard() method to allow the user to discard an event under specific condition.
+The AuditScope object has a Discard() method to allow the user to discard an event under a specific condition.

 For example, if you want to avoid saving the audit event when an exception is thrown: